Article ID: 249621 - View products that this article applies to.

 (http://support.microsoft.com/kb/256986/ )Description of the Microsoft Windows registry

 When a problem occurs with a program that is deployed on a client computer by using Group Policy, a log file (Appmgmt.log) can be generated.
-This log file records information related to the advertisement, publishing, or assignment of Windows Installer applications by using Windows 2000 Group Policy.
+This log file records information that is related to the advertisement, publishing, or assignment of Windows Installer applications by using Group Policy.
 This information, in conjunction with logging from the Windows Installer service, can help determine the cause of a software installation problem.

 For more information about how to enable Windows Installer Logging, click the following article number to view the article in the Microsoft Knowledge Base: